luisarizmendi/edge-demos/demos/rhde-aap/docs/ansible-readme.md

 ## Recommended Hardware
 If you plan to use VMs you just need enough free resources in your laptop/server (more or less >6vCPUs, >14GB RAM, >150GB disk) for a couple of VMs:

 * Edge Management node: I've been able to deploy everything on a VM with 4 vCores and 10GB of memory.
 Storage will depend on the number of RHDE images that you generate.
-In this demo, a Terraform script is provided to create this VM in AWS for you.

 * Edge Device: This will depend on what you install on top, but for the base deployment you can use 2 vCores, 3GB of memory and 50GB disk.